eProsima/Fast-DDS-docs/docs/advanced.rst

     Allows to specify some mandatory server discovery settings like the :raw-html:`<br />` addresses were it listens for clients discovery info."
     :ref:`DiscoverySettings <DS_DiscoverySettings>`, "It's a member of the above *BuiltinAttributes* structure.
-Allows to specify some mandatory client an optional server settings like the: :raw-html:`<br />` if it's a client or a server or the list of servers it is linked to or the client-ping, server-match frequencies."
+Allows to specify some mandatory client an optional server settings like the: :raw-html:`<br />` wheter it is a client or a server or the list of servers it is linked to or the client-ping, server-match frequencies."

 .. _DS_RTPSParticipantAttributes: